Picking a Voice over Internet Protocol (VoIP) system seems like a lot to consider. There are just so many options and VoIP configurations available.

 Custom greetings can provide you an edge over your competitors, and enhance the customer experience with your company.

-Users and administrators should have strong passwords to protect your communications.
+Users and administrators should have strong passwords.
 Avoid sharing logins and passwords since they can be misplaced or even fall into the wrong hands.

 Even with Network Address Translation (NAT), you need to keep the firmware on your router updated.
-These updates improve performance and security for everyone’s peace of mind.
+These updates improve the performance and phone system security for everyone’s peace of mind.

 Hopefully, these dos and don’ts help you plan out your phone system upgrade.
 Configuring VoIP is simpler than you think.

 If you have any questions, just ask.
 Our team is ready and willing to help you take advantage of the benefits of a cloud phone system.